-We rely heavily on GSK both in relation to the collaboration and license agreement and associated payments and also progression of the NY-ESO SPEAR T-cell therapy through to commercialization.
+We rely heavily on GSK both in relation to the GSK Collaboration and License Agreement and associated payments and also progression of the NY-ESO SPEAR T-cell therapy through to commercialization.

 Commercialization of the NY-ESO SPEAR T-cell therapy and our own ability to commercialize other SPEAR T-cells depends heavily on the ongoing collaboration with GSK and payments made by GSK to us upon achievement of specified milestones.
 GSK has the right to nominate three further target programs in addition to the NY-ESO SPEAR T-cell and PRAME SPEAR T-cell programs under the collaboration arrangements.
 We have no control over whether GSK will elect to progress additional targets under the collaboration arrangements and therefore trigger additional investment from GSK in our SPEAR T-cells.
 If GSK does not elect to do so, we may require additional capital or investment or need to enter into alternative strategic alliances.
-In addition, GSK has a right to terminate the GSK Collaboration and License Agreement or any specific license under the GSK Collaboration and License Agreement for any reason on provision of sixty days' notice.
+In addition, GSK has a right to terminate the GSK Collaboration and License Agreement for any reason on provision of sixty days' notice.
 Termination may impact not only our requirement for additional investment or capital but also the timeframes within which current clinical programs can be performed and within which the NY-ESO SPEAR T-cell therapy can be further developed.